-Analyzing William Shakespeare's “Much Ado about Nothing”
+Analysis of William Shakespeare's “much Ado About Nothing”

 William Shakespeare interlinks the two love stories between Claudio-Hero and Benedick-Beatrice in “Much Ado about Nothing”.
 This paper will examine how Shakespeare interlinks the two stories through the series of parallels in the characterization, dialogue and plot structure.